Buying a 2017 Honda Pilot, and saving $2250 off of MSRP.

 The Wholesale Price Report makes most of key negotiation information, such as the dealer invoice price and incentive programs transparent to the car buyer, resulting to a virtually stress-free transaction process for myself.

 Buying a 2008 Honda CR-V, and saving $3000 off of MSRP.

 Things get very straightforward.
-Just showed the report from Carcostcanada and offer a reasonable margin to the dealer.
-After 5 minutes discussion with his boss, the sales came back to us and accept our price.
-A $38 Report is very valuable and most important thing is it saved a lot of precious time on price negotiation.
+I just showed the report from Carcostcanada and offered a reasonable margin to the dealer.
+After 5 minutes discussion with his boss, the sales rep came back to us and accepted our price.
+A $38 Report is very valuable and the most important thing is, it saved a lot of precious time on price negotiation.

 Buying a 2012 Honda Civic Cpe, and saving $500 off of MSRP.